deton57/cloudtestdrive/AppDev/OKE-E2E/readme.md

 When releasing a new feature one of their non technical personnel (Administrator/ Manager /UI/UX Designer) will connect to an administrator panel in the Web App, and will select one of the desired group of users and will select the new feature to release.
 Only the desired group of users will receive the new feature.

-In order to achieve this flow, we will use the following tools and technologies:
+In order to achieve this flow, we will use different tools and technologies:

+## Tech and tools: ##

 1. Git Repository - for the application source code.
 2. Docker & Oracle Registry - all the app components will be based on dockers and the dockers will be stored in OCIR.